awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 # Prerequisites for Linux NICE DCV Servers<a name="setting-up-installing-linux-prereq"></a>

 NICE DCV enables clients to access a remote graphical X session on a Linux server, which provides access to the corresponding Linux desktop\.
-NICE DCV supports two different types of Linux desktop streaming: console sessions and virtual sessions\.
+NICE DCV supports two types of Linux desktop streaming: console sessions and virtual sessions\.
 For more information about console and virtual sessions, see [Managing NICE DCV Sessions](managing-sessions.md)\.

 This topic explains how to install the prerequisites required to use NICE DCV on a Linux server\.